 Posted in: Energy, Fossil Fuels, Global Warming

-Tags: economic development, EPA Clean Power Plan, Master Limited Partnerships, Power plant carbon standards, production tax credit, renewable electricity standards, solar power, wind power
+Tags: Clean Power Plan, economic development, Master Limited Partnerships, Power plant carbon standards, production tax credit, renewable electricity standards, solar power, wind power

 Support from UCS members make work like this possible.
 Will you join us?
 Help UCS advance independent science for a healthy environment and a safer world.